geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ## Migration from 2023.02.xx to 2024.01.00

+### Fixing background config

+From this version in order to fix default 3d background config a change is needed here
+- `localConfig.json` by adding **visibility: false**  to the Empty Background entry in intialState.defaultState.catalog.default.staticServices.default_map_backgrounds.backgrounds
+- `new.json` by adding **visibility: false**  to the Empty Background entry

+see this PR [9614](https://github.com/geosolutions-it/MapStore2/pull/9614/files) for more details

 ### Adding spatial filter to dashboard widgets

 In order to enable the possibility to add in and the spatial filter to the widgets ( see [#9098](https://github.com/geosolutions-it/MapStore2/issues/9098) ) you have to edit the `QueryPanel` config in the `plugins.dashboard` array of the `localConfig.json` file by adding: